Draniav/Exercise-3/README.md

 ## Archives

-> ### folder Src             : Archive what contains the main code to run  the application
+> ### folder Src             : Archive what contains the main code to run  the application.
-> ### Black-jack.html        : Archive what contains the code to run  the application in  html (incomplete)
+> ### folder app             : Archive what contains the classes needed for control the app's behavior.
-> ### cards.js, player.js    : Archive what contains OOP from  cards and player
+> ### folder person          : Archive what contains OOP from  Persons and player.
+> ### folder txt             : Archive what stores the different registers.
-> ### Style.css              : Archive what controls the styles into Black-jack.html
+> ### folder vehicles        : Archive what stores the OOP for the Bicycles.
 >
 ## IDE